A Guide To Tubectomy (Tubal Ligation)

 - Types of Tubal Ligation Procedures

-- How to Prepare for the Sterilisation Procedure?
+- How to Prepare for the Sterilization Procedure?

 - Risks and Complications

-- How Soon can you have Sex After Sterilisation?
+- How Soon Can You Have Sex After Sterilization?

-In a layman’s language, tubal ligation is also known as getting your ‘tubes tied’.
-In this method of female sterilisation, the Fallopian tubes which carry eggs from your ovaries are blocked by clamping, sealing, or severing them.
-This prevents sperms from getting to the eggs and fertilising them, thus effectively preventing pregnancy.
-This type of tubal sterilisation can be done through a laparoscopic procedure, mini-laparotomy, or tubal implants.
+Tubal ligation is also known as getting your ‘tubes tied.’
+In this method of female sterilization, the fallopian tubes, which carry eggs from your ovaries, are blocked by clamping, sealing, or severing them.
+This prevents sperm from getting to the eggs and fertilising them, thus effectively preventing pregnancy.
+This type of tubal sterilization can be done through a laparoscopic procedure, mini-laparotomy, or tubal implants.

 Tubal ligation is considered almost 100% effective.
 But there is a 0.5% chance (5 in 1000) that women who have had tubal ligation will become pregnant one year after the process.
-In the five years after the procedure, there is a 1.3% chance of pregnancy.
-Improper surgery or being pregnant at the time of the procedure are reasons why a pregnancy might occur after tubal ligation.
+In the five years after the procedure, there is a 1.3% chance of pregnancy, and by 10 years, the estimate of sterilization failure could rise to 1.8%.
+Improper surgery, being pregnant during the procedure, and recanalisation of tubes are reasons why a pregnancy might occur after tubal ligation.

 Is Tubal Ligation Painful?

 In some types of tubal ligation, an incision will have to be made on your body.
-Your doctor will also administer general or local anaesthesia depending on the type of sterilization you have opted for.
-When general anaesthesia is given you will go to sleep and wake up only after the procedure while local anaesthesia keeps you awake the entire time but the area is numbed so you do not feel anything during the time.
+Your doctor will also administer general or local anaesthesia, depending on the type of sterilization you have opted for.
+When general anaesthesia is given, you will go to sleep and wake up only after the procedure while local anaesthesia keeps you awake the entire time, but the area is numbed, so you do not feel anything during the surgery.

 Types of Tubal Ligation Procedures

 The common types of tubal ligation procedures can be classified as those that require an incision and those that do not.
-Laparoscopy and mini-laparotomy belong to the former category while tubal implants also known as Essure is in the latter category.
+Laparoscopy and mini-laparotomy belong to the former category (with an incision), while tubal implants, also known as Essure, are in the latter category (with no incision).

-The two methods of incision sterilisation are laparoscopy and mini-laparotomy with both requiring either local or general anaesthesia.
+The two methods of incision sterilization are laparoscopy and mini-laparotomy, with both requiring either local or general anaesthesia.

 2. Tubal Implants

-The process of putting in tubal implants or Ensure does not require any kind of incisions as it is performed through the cervix and the vagina.
-Metal springs are inserted into the Fallopian tubes and gradually scar tissue forms around it causing permanent blockage in the tubes.
+The process of putting in tubal implants or Essure does not require any kind of incisions as it is performed through the cervix and the vagina.
+Metal springs are inserted into the fallopian tubes, and gradually scar tissue forms around it, causing a permanent blockage in the tubes.

-You may experience cramps like when menstruating or experience some amount of vaginal bleeding as a result of uterus movement during the procedure.
+You may experience cramps like during menstruation or experience some amount of vaginal bleeding as a result of uterus movement during the procedure.
 If you had a laparoscopic procedure, the gas used might cause your stomach to be swollen for a day or two.
 The gas might also cause back or shoulder pain for a while.
-It is important to call your doctor immediately if your incision starts to bleed, you get a fever or a rash, you find it difficult to breathe, there is a continuous pain in your belly, or you see an unusual discharge from your vagina.
+It is important to call your doctor immediately:

 Even after a tubal ligation, your periods will continue as before until you reach menopause.
 Sterilization does not bring about any hormonal imbalances, unlike birth control methods that rely on hormonal factors.

-In some instances, tubal ligation can be reversed though it is a major surgery and you will have to be in the hospital for a few days.
-The chances of a successful reversal will depend on factors such as the type of tubal ligation done, your age, time elapsed since the procedure, and the damage your tubes have experienced.
-Pregnancy rate after reversal vary greatly and range between 30% and 85%.
+In some instances, tubal ligation can be reversed though it is a major surgery, and you might have to stay in the hospital for a few days.
+The chances of a successful reversal will depend on factors such as the type of tubal ligation done, your age, the time elapsed since the procedure, and the damage your tubes have experienced.
+Pregnancy rates after reversal vary greatly and range between 30% and 85%.